samuelmurail/af2_analysis/README.md

 * Visualize predicted protein models.
 * Cluster generated models to identify diverse conformations.
 * Select the best models based on defined criteria.
+* Add your custom metrics to the DataFrame for further analysis.

 ## Installation